 The impetus for setting up the site came from a number of factors.

 1 I am passionate about ecumenical ventures and churches that are prepared to 'take risks for God'.
 2 It's also because I have first-hand experience and knowledge of (and enthusiasm for) the Bolivian initiative (see later in this site), that I support the concept of Integral Church and Integral Mission in any way I can - because I believe it is from God.
 3 In my local town in England two of the Reformed churches have been exploring the possibility of coming together as one church - an LEP.
-As part of this process they are going back to basics and asking themselves questions such as : ----What is church? ----How can we best serve this town and 'be Jesus' in the community? ----How can we be a more effective witness to the people of this community as one gathered church rather than three separate, similar churches?'
+As part of this process they are going back to basics and asking themselves questions such as : ----What is church? ----How can we best serve this town and 'be Jesus' in the community? ----How can we be a more effective witness to the people of this community as one gathered church rather than 2-3 separate, similar churches?'

 I believe that developments such as this are the way forward and incorporate into them many of the ideas brought together in this website about integrated mission - something which doesn't have to be in far-off lands, but equally apply to one's own backyard, the communities where we live in whatever country, third-world, first-world, westernised or not.

 The circles at the top of this page represent different ways of thinking about relationships : --- the relationship between God and Man(which is which of the smaller circle and the larger outer one?) --- the relationship between church and community (ditto).